-This new stress test is also referred to as B-20 and replaced an older stress test system.
+This new stress test is also referred to as B-20 and replaced by an older stress test system.
 Using the stress test, individuals must prove that they can afford their mortgage if interest rates increase to the five year Bank of Canada average rate or by two percentage points, whichever is higher.
-Unfortunately, the stress test has lead to a loss of buying power from borrowers.
-Borrowers can no longer obtain a mortgage unless they pass the stress test which has made it challenging for some Canadians to buy a home.
+Unfortunately, the stress test has led to a loss of buying power from borrowers.
+Borrowers can no longer obtain a mortgage unless they pass the stress test, which has made it challenging for some Canadians to buy a home.

 Everything You Need to Know About Down Payments

 Unless you’re extremely wealthy, you will probably need to finance your home purchase as opposed to buying it outright.
 When you purchase a home with a mortgage, the purchase is divided into two categories: the mortgage and the down payment.
 As we saw above, the mortgage is what you pay the lender over time.
 The down payment is what you pay the seller up front.

 A down payment is a large, upfront payment that goes towards the value of home directly.
 None of the down payment is an interest payment to the lender.
 As an example, if the home you want to buy is worth $1 million and you make a down payment of $100,000, the amount you owe the seller is $900,000.
 The remaining balance, $900,000, will become your mortgage.

 Not only do down payments reduce the total amount of your mortgage, they serve as a bargaining tool with lenders.
 The more you put down, the more power you will have to negotiate lower interest rates and other conditions with mortgage lenders.